SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

     ![The Edit a route blade displays with the previously defined settings.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image29.png "Edit a route blade")

-4. Select **Save**.
+4. Press **Save**.

-5. After the route is added, ensure the following option is turned **On** in the Routes blade: Device messages which do not match any rules will be written to the Events (messages/events) endpoint.
+5. After the route is added, ensure the the fallback route is enabled.
+This setting is identified by the button shown above the Routes table.
+If the button states **Enable fallback route**, you will need to press it to enable the fallback route.
+This route is to ensure device messages which do not match any rules will be written to the Events (messages/events) endpoint.

     ![The Device messages setting is turned on.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image30.png "Device messages setting")